Configure Receive Message

 Scheduled Reply—Select this option, if the reply message should be sent at a later date and time.
 Using the calendar icon, first select the date and the time to send the auto reply message.

-2. Forward—You can configure to forward the received SMS to another phone number along with the customer's phone number.
+2. Forward—You can configure to forward the received SMS to another phone number along with the customer's phone number details.

-1. Sender ID—Select the sender ID using which the reply SMS should be sent back to the customer.
+1. Sender ID—Select the sender ID using which the incoming SMS should be forwarded.

 2. SMS Route—Select the SMS route based on the type of business transaction with the customer.